letusneil/movery/README.md

 The app uses [JsonStub](http://jsonstub.com/) as data source and Google maps for location.
 The following keys are needed to compile the app.
 * [Google Map API](https://developers.google.com/maps/documentation/android-api/signup)
-* JsonStub-User-Key & JsonStub-Project-Key - contact me for this details or you can set-up your own json stub using the following data format
+* JsonStub-User-Key & JsonStub-Project-Key - set-up your own json stub using the following data format
 ```
 {
 	"status": "ok",